INL/BlackLab/doc/technical/blacklab-internals.md

 a very long time finding all terms that end in _e_ and then finding all matches for those terms.
 Instead we use Lucene's reverse index to find all occurrences of _ship_, then use the forward index to check if the preceding word ends in `".e"`.
-Another way of putting it is to say we rewrite the query to convert the problematic clause to a global constraint, so the query becomes `A:[] "ship" :: A.word = ".*e""` (even though this is not what happens internally).
+Another way of putting it is to say we rewrite the query to convert the problematic clause to a capture constraint, so the query becomes `A:[] "ship" :: A.word = ".*e""` (even though this is not what happens internally).

 Forward index matching is also called NFA matching in the code, because it uses a nondeterministic finite